If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 It’s a virtual machine (VM).
 It operates just like a discrete computer: it has its own operating system and apps.
 The only difference is that instead of it being on your table in or in your pocket, it’s in a data centre on a server.

-You can only use a Managed VPS for web hosting, but it’s perfect for that.
+You can only use Managed Hosting on a VPS for web hosting, but it’s perfect for that.
 It can be managed through user friendly and purpose-built hosting control panel.
-A Managed VPS includes a lot more features – like a CDN – that aren’t available with an Unmanaged VPS, and software and hardware maintenance is monitored and managed by experts.
+Managed Hosting includes a lot more features – like a CDN – that aren’t available with an Unmanaged VPS, and software and hardware maintenance is monitored and managed by experts.
 So you have a safety net.

 An analogy for non-technical customers

 When talking about web hosting with your customers, a good way to describe it is a ‘home’ for your website.
-So here’s our analogy for Managed VPS:
+So here’s our analogy for Managed Cloud Hosting on a VPS:

 “Imagine you’re renting an apartment in a residential building.
 The building is the server, and the apartment is your own private share of that server.
-A Managed VPS is like an apartment that’s furnished, and has a cleaning and maintenance service.
+Managed Cloud Hosting on a VPS is like an apartment that’s furnished, and has a cleaning and maintenance service.
 You can just move in and everything’s looked after for you, but you don’t have the freedom to renovate or replace the furniture.”

 “It’s like an unfurnished apartment: in this case, it’s up to you to furnish and decorate it, and if things go wrong you have to arrange your own repairs.
 But you have the freedom to decorate the apartment however you like.”

-This represents the versatility of Unmanaged VPS, and that it needs to be self-managed.
+This represents the versatility of Self-Managed VPS.
 For both Managed and Unmanaged:

 “We maintain the land (cut the grass, fix drainage problems etc.) so you can carry on working in your apartment without worrying about it.”

-This refers to the way we manage and update our platform and network for all VPS.
+This refers to the way we manage and update our platform and network for all servers.